drusac/similaritipsum/README.md

 cd
 ```

-To avoid performance issues, clone GitHub project to your Ubuntu 20.04 home folder (NOT into you Windows filesystem):
+To avoid performance issues, clone GitHub project to your Ubuntu 20.04 home folder (NOT into your Windows filesystem):

 ```bash
 git clone https://github.com/drusac/similaritipsum.git